5 Questions to Ask Before Making Gifts for Medicaid or Tax Planning

 When estate planning in a community property state, it is important to fully review assets to determine which assets are community property and which are separate property.
 A surviving spouse in a community property state is entitled by law to half of the community property, regardless of what the spouses may have wanted to do with the property (such as pass it on to children).
 Community property can be a factor even in non-community property states if the couple owns property in a community property state.

-If spouses move from one type of state to another, it is especially important that they have their estate plan reviewed by an attorney in the new state to make sure the plan still does what they want.
+If spouses move from one type of state to another, it is especially important that they have an attorney in their new state review their estate plan to make sure the plan still does what they want.
 Find an attorney near you.